fheeger/dispatch_bot/Readme.md

 The messages will show up in the backend where the umpire(s) have to decide to which channel it will be delivered in which turn (or if it will get lost).
 Once the umpire starts the next turn all dispatches that are due to be delivered that turn are send to the player channels.
 ### Adding the bot to your server
-Use the [discoed invite link](https://discord.com/api/oauth2/authorize?client_id=897838744458108958&permissions=3072&scope=bot) to add the bot to your game server.
+Use the [discord invite link](https://discord.com/api/oauth2/authorize?client_id=897838744458108958&permissions=3072&scope=bot) to add the bot to your game server.
 ### Starting a game
 With the `!start_game <game_name>` command you can start a new game.
 The `<game_name>` should be replaced with the name of your game.